 - Complete and Submit Application.
 Applications, including all required documents, must be submitted by the end of the day (11:59 p.m.
 CST) July 1.
 Submission confirmation is emailed to the email address used to log into the online application system.

 - Final Determination and Notification.
-Trustees finalize grant recipients in September.
-All applicants are notified via email.
+Trustees finalize grant recipients in October.
+A notification email will be sent to the grant application contact.

 WHEN AND HOW TO APPLY